nerdyrodent/VQGAN-CLIP/README.md

 | <img src="./samples/vvg_sketch.png" width="256px"></img>      | Sketch      |
 | <img src="./samples/vvg_psychedelic.png" width="256px"></img> | Psychedelic |

-A video style transfer effect can be achived using by specifying a directory of video frames in `video_style_dir`
+A video style transfer effect can be achived using by specifying a directory of video frames in `video_style_dir`.
+Output will be saved in the steps directory, using the original video frame filenames.

 ## Feedback example